 Students attempting to gain admission to the Master of Sport Science program must submit all of the following applicable documentation for review.
 See the complete Admission Requirements in the Academic Catalogs.

-All prospective students are required to complete the online application form and pay the $50 application fee.
+All prospective students are required to complete the online application form.

 All previous official transcripts are required.
 Full disclosure of all institutions attended and official transcripts from each institution is necessary and mandatory.
 Failure to do so may delay the application process and/or disqualify a student from admission.
 A minimum GPA of 2.5 is required for admission.
 Applicants who do not satisfy the required minimum GPA stated will be referred to the Admissions Committee.
-The Committee may request additional documentation, including test scores (e.g. GRE, MAT, or GMAT take n within the last five years).
+The Committee may request additional documentation, including test scores (e.g. GRE, MAT, or GMAT taken within the last five years).
+Your official transcripts can be mailed to:

 The applicant must prepare a written personal statement presenting (in narrative form) an autobiography, career plans, and expected goals for pursuing the M.S.S. at the United States Sports Academy.
 The Personal Statement should be saved as a .doc file and sent to firstname.lastname@example.org.
 Please use the Writer’s Guide for the Personal Statement.
 In addition, the essay must be written in accordance with guidelines set forth in the Publication Manual of the American Psychological Association (most recent edition) or Concise Rules of APA Style (most recent edition).
 For more information, got to http://www.apa.org.